will4skill/algo-review/README.md

 1. Base case: if length of curr == 2 * n, join current paren array, push result onto ouput and return

 2. Branches:

 	a. if number of open "(" parens is less than n, branch by adding or not adding a new one.
 Increment open count

 	b. if number of close ")" parens is less than number of open "(" parens, either add or don't ad one.
 Increment close count

+Tim note: you have to add "(" first to keep the string valid

 ```python3
 class Solution: